-Annual disclosure of the Annual Compliance Report and Cyclotron Public Disclosure Program report will commence in 2020.
+Annual disclosure of the Annual Compliance Report and Cyclotron Public Disclosure Program Report were made available via the Engage4Health website within the targeted disclosure times.

 1.8 Waste Management

 The primary disposal method for radioisotopes is to store them onsite until radioactive decay reaches background levels.
 They are then able to be disposed through normal hospital waste systems.
 There were no amounts released to the environment that exceeded the regulatory limits.
 Trace amounts released were from one isotope related to clinical procedures.
 This release was well under regulatory limits.
 (Co-57)